gaehlerm/SoftwareEngineering/README.md

 ## The Zen of Python

 The Zen of Python [https://peps.Python.org/pep-0020/#the-zen-of-Python] is a list of 19 guiding principles by Tim Peters.
-I find them very useful, so I decided to include some in my list, along with a brief explanation.
+I find them very useful, so I decided to include some of them in my list, along with a brief explanation.

 Explicit is better than implicit: Explicit code is easier to understand.
 Do not try to hide complicated logic as it will haunt you eventually.